Where’s My Plow

-During inclement weather, more than 100 Franklin County Engineer “Snow Fighter” personnel work around the clock to maintain safe travel on 766 lane miles of roads and streets, and provide road salt and anti-icing chemicals to 23 communities and public agencies.
+During inclement weather, more than 100 Franklin County Engineer Snowfighters work around the clock to maintain safe travel on 850 lane miles of roads and streets and provide road salt and anti-icing chemicals to 32 communities and public agencies.

-Deployed in two twelve-hour shifts from two regional facilities and the 970 Dublin Road Headquarters, the snow fighters operate 31 dump trucks equipped with plows and computerized salt spreaders that maximize efficiency.
-They clear 25 designated routes, as well as those requested by other agencies.
+Deployed in two twelve-hour shifts from three regional facilities, the Snow fighters operate 33 dump trucks equipped with plows and computerized salt spreaders that maximize efficiency.
+They clear 26 designated routes, as well as those requested by other agencies.

-Snow Fighter support personnel includes mechanics that provide essential vehicle repair and preventive maintenance services, and heavy equipment operators that use front-end loaders, stationed at our regional facilities, to load salt trucks and remove snowdrifts from roadways.
+Snow fighter mechanics provide essential vehicle repair and preventive maintenance services.
+Snowfighter heavy equipment operators use front-end loaders, stationed at our regional facilities, to load salt trucks and remove snowdrifts from roadways.

 Snow Fighters participate in an extensive training program that involves both classroom and on-the-road instruction.
 Every year refresher classes are held to discuss snow fighting strategies, equipment operation and maintenance, and safe driving practices.